ZhengshengWei/zhengshengwei.github.io/collection.md

   - [Out of Death]():
   - [The Suicide Squad]():
   - [Jungle Cruise]():
+  - [Free Guy](): Story about which How an NPC in a online game become a AI player
 + series
   - [The Last Dance(about Chicago Bulls)]():
   - [Asian Americans]():